 The loss of control and vulnerability that love brings about often frightens us.
-We dream of passion and great thrill, but we still need to dare to open our hearts and let our emotions rule us.
+We dream of passion and great thrills, but we still need to dare to open our hearts and let our emotions rule us.

 Faced with the thought of falling for someone, some of us panic and can therefore sabotage their relationships.
 But, what are the reasons behind this?
 What drives people to run away from love?

 How can I vanquish my fear of falling in love and experience my fairy tale?

 A painful memory can often be the cause of a fear of love.
 As soon as this feeling begins to dawn, the fear of humiliation, break-ups, or infidelity push one to flee from this commitment.
 To overcome this anxiety, acceptance of the situation, time and open-mindedness are all essential methods of recovery.